eqfy/MapDSL/README.md

 # Project1Group9

 ## Brief Project Description
 In a general sense, our DSL will be used to create a simple map rendering from user input.
-This will be targeted towards city/street planners.
+Google Map's API will be used to help render the map.
+For the first iteration, we plan to only have the ability to define different maps consisting of roads and related trafic control elements that satisfy the DSL requirements.
+If we still have time after that, we plan to add other features like simple simulations of traffic, buildings, transit systems etc. This language will be targeted towards city/street planners.
 It is also targeted to hardcore simulation game ethuthiastes.

 ## Language Features
 The language will enable users to create a diagram with: